Federated Learning in the Presence of Adversarial Client Unavailability: Experiments

-Generally, the observations resemble those from the case of $\epsilon = 0.8.$ Our variants' trajectories are less noisy than the naive FedAvg and FedProx algorithms.
+Generally, the observations resemble those from the case of $\epsilon = 0.8.$ Our variants' trajectories are less fluctuating than the naive FedAvg and FedProx algorithms.
 In the baseline comparisons, all the FedAvg-type algorithms achieve comparable performance, while our FedProx variant achieves the best test accuracy.
-Meanwhile, the Byzantine-robust algorithms, except the naive GM, reach similar results as well.
-This is intuitive as a total of $8$ clients participate in the training per round, which is suggested by the second row of Fig.\,\ref{fig:cifar10_0.1_0.3_baseline} and in sharp contrast to the highly adversarial case of $\epsilon = 0.8,$ where only $2$ clients are in the set $\calS_t$.
+The Byzantine-resilient algorithms, except the naive GM, reach similar results as well, as a total of eight clients participate in the training per round.
+This is in sharp contrast to the highly adversarial case of $\epsilon = 0.8,$ where only two clients are responsive in each round.